Nats-ji/FSCMC/README.md

   - change the socket url in `./public/chat.js` at line 20;
   - change the socket url in `./public/spec.js` at line 20.

-Visit `http://your.domain` to enther the chatroom, and `http://your.domain/spec.html` to enter the spectator view.
+Visit `http://your.domain` to enter the chatroom, and `http://your.domain/spec.html` to enter the spectator view.

 If you are running on localhost, visit `http://127.0.0.1` on your browser to enter the chatroom.
 Visit `http://127.0.0.1/spec.html` to enter the spectator view.